Barakat-Oseni/Altschool-final-exam/README.md

 The `infrastructure` folder contains the terraform files for deploying the required infrastructure to AWS.
 It includes the network components like VPC, IGW, NAT-GW, Elastic IPs, Route tables and routes, subnets and security group.
 It also includes configurations for IAM roles, CloudWatch Log group, EKS node group and EKS cluster.

 The `deployment` folder contains the scripts used for deploying the two applications to the AWS infrastructure.
 Terraform Kubernetes manifest, deployment and service resources were used to deploy the `portfolio` and `socks shop` apps.
-It also contains configuration for the subdomains, `portfolio.abdulbarri.online` and `socks.abdulbarri.online`.
+It also contains configuration for the subdomains.

 The `monitoring` folder contains the scripts used to deploy prometheus and grafana to the cluster.
 This will be used for monnitoring and observing the performance and uptime of the applications.